 See the Cascading Solution Guide for full details on network setup, physical setup, and supported configurations for all cascades across products.
 The sections documented here are a brief overview.
-See Cascading Solutions for Xerus.
+See Cascading Solutions for Xerus (on page 637).

 You can have multiple devices share one Ethernet connection by cascading them using either the USB interface or Ethernet interface